ehw-fit/timeloop-with-quantization/README.md

 * A fast analytical model that can emulate a range of EDDO architecture designs and provide performance and energy projections
 * A mapper that that searches for an optimal mapping in the space of mappings of a tensor-algebra problem on a given architecture

+## Fork additions

+Additions to account for specifying different workload tensors bitwidths during the mapping evaluation.

 ## Documentation